fmunz/cloudworkshop/oracloudlabs01.md

 ## Create a Private / Public Keys

-To configure cloud services and to access them later you have to create a private / public key pair.
+To configure cloud services and to access them later you have to create a public / private key pair.

 To create the keys [for Unix follow these instructions](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/generate-ssh-key-pair.html#GUID-2BD5B767-0659-4791-A170-279F469B2CC3), for Windows [follow the instructions here](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/create-ssh-tunnel.html#GUID-6929CE39-6CD7-46C9-8022-929A9844B1C5).

 ## Set Replication Policy

 We will do this lab together.
 Without setting the replication policy you will have issues with Oracle PaaS services later.
-Always set this for a new idendity domain.
-To successfully work with the PaaS services it is less important how you set it, just that you set.
+Always set this first for a new idendity domain.
+Actually, to successfully work with the PaaS services it is less important how you set it, just that you set.
 (For legal and compliance reasons this is obviously different).

 If you are working on your own, the details are described in my [blog post about geo replication](http://www.munzandmore.com/2017/ora/oracle-storage-geo-replication)